 This year-long, graduate-level certificate program has been specifically designed for mid-career professionals in nonprofit organizations.
 Recognizing the complex and challenging set of skills that are necessary to excel in human services management, this program includes six blocks of classes in key subject areas.
 This certificate program is offered in partnership with Suffolk University in Boston and with Clark University in Worcester.
 The Suffolk program meets Fridays and the Clark program meets Wednesdays.
-Applications are currently being accepted on a rolling basis until the programs are full.
-Get the application for 2018-19.
-Please note: Applications for the 2018-2019 program are being accepted on a rolling basis for Clark University only.
+Please note: Applications for the 2018-2019 program no longer being accepted.

 - Who attends this program

 - Benefits to participants

 - 2018-2019 curriculum

 - More information